Sergio Perez completes quarantine, could make F1 return at Silverstone

 Sergio Perez has completed his period of quarantine after testing positive for coronavirus and could drive in this weekend's 70th Anniversary GP at Silverstone.

-Racing Point say Perez's participation will only be confirmed should he test negative for COVID-19 today, which he needs to be able to enter the paddock.
+Racing Point say Perez's participation will only be confirmed should he test negative for COVID-19 on Thursday, which he needs to be able to enter the paddock.

 Perez, who has been asymptomatic, was replaced by Nico Hulkenberg for the British GP - the first of a Silverstone back-to-back - after returning a positive test last week, and has been in self-isolation ever since.